- Official COVID-19 Information and Updates

 - The University of Michigan offers a Child Care Subsidy to students to assist with the cost of licensed child care of their young, dependent children.
 In recognition that students will pursue their education in the fall semester through in-person, hybrid, and/or remote formats, the university has temporarily changed eligibility criteria for the Child Care Subsidy beginning fall term 2020.
 During this temporary period, child care expenses from any licensed child care provider will be eligible for reimbursement under the subsidy, regardless of the state, country, or agency of licensure.
+Additionally, a temporary amendment for the fall 2020 and winter 2021 terms expands the eligibility criteria for the Child Care Subsidy to include unlicensed care providers.
 Previously, eligibility was limited to the State of Michigan.
 Other eligibility criteria for the Child Care Subsidy continue to be in effect.

 - Doctoral students needing to suspend their studies due to COVID-19 related reasons are encouraged to contact email@example.com help navigating the leave of absence policy.
 Students with child-care/caregiver responsibilities can apply for a leave of absence for family necessity/dependent care for a single term and up to two consecutive years before needing to register.
 Students are not registered when on a leave of absence, so there is no tuition assessment, which is typically tied to GradCare funding.
 Students may continue GradCare like coverage during a leave of absence; students are encouraged to contact firstname.lastname@example.org to discuss support in covering GradCare fees during an approved leave of absence period.

 - The Rackham Grad Parents Facebook Group serves as a forum for students to share resources with colleagues, build community, and receive updates from Rackham.